Our Blog

 Chickens ready for sale

 Today I spent a good few hours rearranging all my pens to keep the age groups in one place.
 I have chickens all over the place so it was time to make it more organised.
+As some pens become empty I move them around to make the best use of the space.

 Well after I caught them up, they ran off, so I caught them again.
-They didn’t like their new pen because it was obviously a scary place.
+They didn’t like their new pen because it was obviously a very scary place.
 So inconsiderate!
 Considering I spent ages digging in some lime to disinfect the area.
 It also rearranged my hair as I got it caught in the netting.
-Dragged through a hedge backwards is a recurring theme for me these days.
+Dragged through a hedge backwards is a recurring theme for my hairstyle these days.
 They then made a bolt for the door every time I brought another 2 over.
 I don’t know about them, but I found it quite stressful.
 It certainly increased my step count for the day according to my fitness phone app so not all bad!!

 When I finally finished I took a picture so I could see what I had and which colour mixes I had.
 This is not the only batch of chickens I have either so I might have to give myself a stern talking to.